tatahseen/Foodie-Project/README.md

 As a user, I can click on any of the categories such as breakfast/brunch, lunch, or dinner to see time specific meals.

-As a user, I can click on the "More Categories" section to get more recipes within catergories such as "Vegan", "Vegetarian", "Italian", and so on.

 As a user, I can click on the a specific recipe card in order to get ingredient information and instructions on how to make the recipe.

 As a user, I can use the search bar to search specific recipes or to search recipes that contain the keywords entered.